AnoshThomas/Data-Visualisation/README.md

 ## Summary

 This visualisation aims to explore the on time performances of various american carriers through the years 2003-2017.
-In addition on selecting a specific year and carrier a second chart illustrates the distribution for that specific carrier (delayed, on time, cancelled)
+In addition on selecting a specific year and carrier a second chart illustrates the distribution for that specific carrier (delayed, on time, cancelled) , the individual csv files were generated in a preprocessing step using a python script (preProcessAirlinePerfo.py) to separate the data for each year.
+The ontime performance was calculated using teh formula onTimePerfo=1-delayed/arrivals.

 ## Design

 The main aim was to create an illustration showing the comparison of on time performances of various american carriers for the years 2003-2007.
 For this I chose to use bar charts with the values displayed on top of the bar chart.
 In addition i used a drop down widget for enabling the user to select the desired year.

 My initial design (index_1.html)  contained only the bar chart graph and after obtaining feedback I chose to include a second chart
 (pie-chart) which illustrated the statistics for a specific carrier in a given year.
 While hovering with the mouse on a bar would reflect the changes in the pie-chart.
-Also I changed the color code to google style which was a bit more pleasing.
+I added a legend and changed the color code to google style which was a bit more pleasing.

 ## Feedback